-Conflicts are so common in our lives just like you saw one now and conflict is a serious argument or disagreement that you can have with someone over a matter.
+Conflicts are so common in our lives just as you saw one now and conflict is a serious argument or disagreement that you can have with someone over a matter.
 Now conflicts aren't avoidable, are they?
 But resolving them is possible.

 So this is another skill that is ignored in our school and that's why the person you had a disagreement with within grade eight, almost became your enemy when you passed out from the school.
 Okay, well that's happened with me though.

-Now the best way to resolve conflict is first, ‘respond but never react’.
+Now the best way to resolve conflict is first, ‘to respond but never react’.
 So responding to the situation means you keep emotions in control and focus on the problem, not the person.
 Let's say your colleague, let's say you found out that your colleague complained about your late coming to the boss.
 Now here is a conflict.
 You're quite angry.

 Things you should have to take care of: